+ + + + Manchester Interplanetary Society + + + +

 |Manchester Interplanetary Society rocketeers at the home of Eric Burgess in Clayton, Manchester, building rockets.|

-left to right: Broadbent, Cusack, Cummins, Burgess
+left (l to r): Broadbent, Cusack, Cummins, Burgess, below slightly shuffled

 |Manchester Interplanetary Society rocketeers in Clayton Vale, Manchester.|